amplication/docs/docs/plugins/example-plugin.md

 `CreateServer` : before

-On this event we are taking care of the Prisma’s limitation regrading list of primitives values on MySQL provider.
+On this event we are taking care of the Prisma limitation regrading list of primitives values on MySQL provider.

 This is also a good example for a use case where the error should be thrown from the plugin itself.